Saturday, October 30, 2004

 Wednesday, October 20, 2004

-Where I live, Winter rushes in with a furry and like a guest who doesn't know when to leave, overstays his visit.
+Where I live, Winter rushes in with a furry and like a guest who doesn't know when to leave.

-There's also the added hours I must shovel the snow in our driveway.
-That takes not only time, but energy and fortitude against near-zero temperatures.
+There's also the added hours I must shovel the snow in our driveway (oh, the energy and fortitude required!).
 I think I heard on Oprah that shoveling snow for 15 minutes is the equivalent of a three-hour workout at the gym.
 Well, ok, if you shovel like the Looney Tunes' Tazmanian Devil and don't pace yourself~~maybe.
 But I try to use common sense and chip away at it slowly throughout the silent afternoon.
-I don't complain too much about shoveling snow since it's the only real exercise I get all winter, considering it's usually too frigid/slippery to take my daily walks.

 Winter slows me down, and my life is already pretty slow-paced (on purpose).
 If I dread (uh-oh!
 There's that word again) anything, it's becoming so busy that I miss all the delights God weaves into our days~~ones which take a calm, watchful eye to notice.
 I'm determined not to miss a single custom-made surprise He sends me.